-Figure 33 — Heat Stakes: Process steps and Design dimensions
+Figure 33 — Heat stakes — Process steps and design dimensions

-Rotation of this cross section around its vertical axis yields a round shape in 3 dimensions.
+Rotation of this cross-section around its vertical axis yields a round shape in three dimensions.
 This shape is the most common, although not mandatory.
 A wide range of other geometrical shapes, produced by as many different tools, is possible.

 Therefore, an enumeration of all heat stake types cannot be provided.
 They shall be described by OEM specific alphanumeric names (e.g. flared, domed, knurled, hollow, flush).
 The same is valid for the strength of the connection, in terms of its force-displacement diagram.